 Enjoy a night out with friends and great food in a city of entrepreneurial restaurateurs who operate more than 100 independent dining establishments.
 Consider all-American, international, and contemporary cuisine at Brasserie Saison or C&O Restaurant, Turkish delicacies at Sultan Kabob, or fine fusion cuisine at Mas Tapas or The Local … the list goes on.
 Virginia's non-profit Local Food Hub also offers an online directory of where to find fresh, locally grown foods.

 Charlottesville’s unique pedestrian-only Downtown Mall offers shopping at over 120 locally-owned gift and clothing boutiques, antique stores, art galleries, and bookstores.
-It’s also home to several famous venues for music, dance, and theatre–the Pavilion, the Southern Café and Music Hall, the Jefferson Theater, the historic Paramount, and Live Arts–to name a few.
+It’s also home to several famous venues for music, dance, and theater – the Pavilion, the Southern Café and Music Hall, the Jefferson Theater, the historic Paramount, and Live Arts–to name a few.

 Charlottesville offers a wide variety of housing choices, from living in the heart of the city and adjacent neighborhoods like Belmont, Cherry Hill, or Locust Grove, to enjoying more relaxed and rural settings bordered by the Blue Ridge Mountains in the surrounding counties.
 Explore our diverse residential options, and find out which neighborhood best suits your lifestyle and budget.